 There are so many difficulties or disabilities that can make learning challenging.
 There are reading disabilities, math disabilities, writing disabilities, speech and language disabilities, attention deficit disorder, attention deficit disorder with hyperactivity, autism spectrum disorders, anxiety disorders.
 And those are just some of the official diagnoses.
 There are a myriad of reasons for having any one of these problems.
 And then some kids defy diagnosis or at least a single diagnosis.

 And every August, teachers gamely greet 20-30 (or more) new students, at least one of which will have a learning disability or other challenge.
 If not forewarned or otherwise prepared, he or she will have to wing it.
 Some teachers are endlessly adaptable, able to intuitively sense what each child needs and put those supports in place.
 (And in some part of the country, the requirements for teaching are that the teacher have special training in learning disabilities.)
 But most teachers are not that adaptable.
 I can say this because MOST of US are not that adaptable.
-I love evaluating children, but cannot imagine I would be great at managing and teaching 25 of them at a time, five of which are not fitting the mold for my curriculum.
+I love evaluating children, but cannot imagine I would be great at managing and teaching 25 of them at a time, at least five of which are not fitting the mold for my curriculum.
 Teachers are working hard, but most are not given all the tools and training they need to manage every child who walks through their door.

 And that is why there are some parents approaching that first day of school with their stomach in knots.

 A comprehensive list of strategies and suggestions is beyond the scope of one blog entry or even a whole book (though we tried with this), but I thought I would list a few suggestions and my favorite strategies for different challenges.